phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 (required) Relative file path where the RAML document will be saved to

 ### createPathIfMissing
-(optional, default: false) If this is set to true, we will create the RAML file and directories if they don't exist
+(optional, default: false) If this is set to true, we will create the path directories if they don't exist

 ### removeOldOutput
 (optional, default: false) If this is set to true, we will empty the output directory before generation occurs